EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/queue-of-requests.md

 {% include v2/codeblock.html language="plain" code=highlight_code %}

 Imagine, while the `/cart/change.js` is executing, the user submits two product forms.
-Liquid Ajax Cart will have to send two Shopify Cart API `/cart/add.js` Ajax requests to add the products to the cart.
+Liquid Ajax Cart will need to perform two Shopify Cart API `/cart/add.js` Ajax requests to add the products to the cart.
 As the Queue is not empty, the requests will go to the end of the Queue:

 {%- capture highlight_code -%}